timopb/llama.bot/README.md

 !bots               |	List available configurations.
 Click a configuration to load it.
 Due to RAM constraints changing the model will apply for all current connections
-!bot                |	Show name of currently loaded configuration !bot (filename)	    | Load a different configuration
+!bot                |	Show name of currently loaded configuration !bot (filename)	    | Load a different configuration !reset              |	Reset short-term memory.
+The bot will not remember previously discussed topics !clear	            | Clear chat history.
+This will have no effect on the bot's memory.